14 reasons to update your website

 The content of a website should be considered to be the most important thing, as it helps in determining how effective a website is.
 Fresh and unique website content is a very important factor in encouraging people to revisit your site more often.

 8. SEO & Website Update

-Just like a website your digital marketing and SEO could be in need of a refresh.
-If you don’t update your website it’s sure to fall down in the search engine rankings.
+Just like a website your digital marketing and SEO could need a refresh.
+If you don’t update your website it’s sure to fall in the search engine rankings.
 Search engines regard websites with the most recent content as the most relevant to web users.
-Your content might be gold but if it’s the same content as it was 5 years ago then search engines crawlers might not think it is as relevant anymore.
+Your content might be gold but if it’s the same content as it was 5 years ago then search engine crawlers might not think it is as relevant anymore.